Alabama Republicans elect new Speaker of the House - NewsBreak

 Alabama Republicans elect new Speaker of the House

-MONTGOMERY, Ala. ( WIAT ) — Alabama House Republicans selected Nathaniel Ledbetter as Speaker of the House during a private caucus meeting in Montgomery Thursday.Daphne Police capture 3 suspects who broke into vehicles, stole credit cards
+MONTGOMERY, Ala. ( WIAT ) — Alabama House Republicans selected Nathaniel Ledbetter as Speaker of the House during a private caucus meeting in Montgomery Thursday.Yolanda Flowers with ‘no assistance from Democratic party,’ ran her own campaign

 This comes after longtime House Speaker Mac McCutcheon of Monrovia decided not to run for another term.